niklasp/kitty-explorer/tutorial-2.md

 # In part 2 you will learn

-- How to query an API to retrieve updated NFT data regularly
+- how to query an API to retrieve RMRK2 data regularly
-- More about RMRK2.0 standard
-- To filter and sort the kitty data efficiently
+- to filter and sort the kitty data efficiently
-- What part3 will bring
+- to write a react filtering + sorting component

+You will need 30-60min depending on your knowledge to follow along

 # Prerequisites + Setting Up
+Basic understanding of
+- react
+- javascript
+- css
+- html
+- git

+If you have not already, clone the directory, or pull the latest changes, then checkout the `part2` branch, it includes all the code needed here so you can follow along easily.
+If you want no code and write / copy everything yourself, checkout the `part1-complete` branch and go from there.
 ```
 git pull
 # or git clone git@github.com:niklasp/kitty-explorer.git
-git checkout part2-start
+git checkout part2
-# git checkout part2-complete -- if you do not want to write code
 ```
+>*As a task you can always try with a different collection and maybe change the styling that it fits the new collection.*
 # Getting dynamic data from an API

 For serverless applications in next.js we sometimes will not have a database backend.
 We could have it but it is an extra step of coding not needed for this part of the tutorial.